 FINAL: Saints WIN 20-14

 Well, the magic has ended.
 A run from Nick Foles and the Philadelphia Eagles that dates back to last year’s postseason stops in New Orleans, as Drew Brees and the Saints came to play today.
-The first quarter was all Philadelphia, as Nick Foles through an early strike to Jordan Matthews for a 37-yard TD, then followed it up with a 1-yard rushing TD of his own.
+The first quarter was all Philadelphia, as Nick Foles threw an early strike to Jordan Matthews for a 37-yard TD, then followed it up with a 1-yard rushing TD of his own.
 However, the first quarter was all of the offense the Eagles would compile, as they struggled to put anything together for the remainder of the game.
 Foles finished 18/31 with 201 yards and 1 TD, to go along with 2 INTs.

 In the second quarter, the New Orleans offense finally woke up.
-Brees through a 2-yard TD pass to Keith Kirkwood with 7:23 left in the half, and Will Lutz added on a 45-yard FG in the final seconds before the break to cut the Eagles lead to 14-10.
+Brees threw a 2-yard TD pass to Keith Kirkwood with 7:23 left in the half and Will Lutz added on a 45-yard FG in the final seconds before the break to cut the Eagles lead to 14-10.
 The second half consisted of more of the same, as the Eagles offense was stifled on consecutive drives, leading to another Brees touchdown pass, this time a 2-yarder to Michael Thomas to put the Saints up by three.
 Thomas made plays all game long, serving as Brees’ primary target.
 He finished with 171 yards and 1 TD on 12 receptions.